VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: VE2001NHTS::Hh_df
   + Estimation method: Package build
   + Estimation script: R/AssignDrivers.R
-  + Model object: data/AssignDriversSpecifications.rda
+  + Model object: NA
   + Notes: Sources estimation data from the VE NHTS 2001 package.

 ####  AssignVehicleAge

 This module assigns vehicle ages to each household vehicle.
 Vehicle age is assigned as a function of the vehicle type (auto or light truck), household income, and assumed mean vehicle age by vehicle type and Azone.
 Car service vehicles are assigned an age based on input assumptions with no distinction between vehicle type.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Joint Probability Distributions
+* Model types include Joint Probability Distributions
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignVehicleAge.md
+* Documented in inst/module_docs/AssignVehicleAge.md

 The models in this model step are: